 Chen kw’en mantúmi

-The function and purpose of the West Vancouver Indigenous Education Advisory Council (WVIEAC) is to develop, communicate, and realize the WVS Enhancement Agreement, to ensure Indigenous student success, and set goals and future directions.
-The WVIEAC commits to developing an ongoing partnership with all stakeholders to support the success of all students with Indigenous ancestry attending school in the West Vancouver School District.
+The function and purpose of the West Vancouver Indigenous Education Council (WVIEC) is to develop, communicate, and realize the WVS Enhancement Agreement, to ensure Indigenous student success, and set goals and future directions.
+The WVIEC commits to developing an ongoing partnership with all stakeholders to support the success of all students with Indigenous ancestry enroled in West Vancouver Schools.

 2020 – 2025 Indigenous Enhancement Agreement